 - 1. Mandated child abuse reporting is governed by the Child Abuse and Neglect Reporting Act, P.C.
 11164. - 2.
-Any child care custodian, health practitioner, or employee of a child protective agency who has knowledge of or observes a child in his or her professional capacity or within the scope of his or her employment whom he or she knows or reasonably suspects has
+Any child care custodian, health practitioner, or employee of a child protective agency who has knowledge of or observes a child in his or her professional capacity or within the scope of his or her employment whom he or she knows or reasonably suspects has been the victim of child abuse shall report the known or suspected instance of child abuse to a child protective agency by telephone and written report.

-- The telephone call must be made immediately or as soon as practicably possible, within 24 hours. - A written report must be sent within 36 hours of the telephone call to the child protective agency.
+☐ The telephone call must be made immediately or as soon as practicably possible, within 24 hours.

+A written report must be sent within 36 hours of the telephone call to the child protective agency.
+This form is available online or in the school office.